Valorin Extra Side Effects

 Generic Name: acetaminophen / caffeine

-Note: This document contains side effect information about acetaminophen / caffeine.
-Some of the dosage forms listed on this page may not apply to the brand name Valorin Extra.
+Note: This page contains side effects data for the generic drug acetaminophen / caffeine.
+It is possible that some of the dosage forms included below may not apply to the brand name Valorin Extra.

 For the Consumer

 Applies to acetaminophen / caffeine: oral tablet, oral tablet disintegrating

 Get emergency medical help if you have any of these signs of an allergic reaction while taking acetaminophen / caffeine: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
 If you have this type of reaction, you should never again take any medicine that contains acetaminophen.

 Stop using acetaminophen and caffeine and call your doctor at once if you have:

 low fever with nausea, stomach pain, and loss of appetite;

 jaundice (yellowing of the skin or eyes).